Insurance and Reinsurance

 Specific examples of her work are as follows:

-- Challenging a financial services regulatory decision made by the Financial Conduct Authority on behalf of an insurance company.
+- Challenged a financial services regulatory decision made by the Financial Conduct Authority on behalf of an insurance company.

-- Acting for claimants in a claim for damages against a government agency alleging misfeasance in public office and breach of human rights law.
+- Acted for claimants in a claim for damages against a government agency alleging misfeasance in public office and breach of human rights law.

 - Acted for the claimant in a challenge to a pharmaceutical commissioning decision in R (on the application of Boehringer Ingleheim Ltd) v NHS Commissioning Board EWHC 1557 (Admin).